Search

 Horse encounters are a core component of the “Life in Balance” philosophy at the quintessential New England-styled Miraval Resorts and Spa in the Berkshire Mountains of western Massachusetts.

-A unique offering among spa destinations, the Equine Experience program was first established at Miraval’s Tucson property 25 years ago with the idea that learning to communicate and work with horses would be an exercise in mindfulness and self-discovery.
+A unique offering among spa destinations, the Equine Experience program was first established at Miraval’s Tucson property 25 years ago.
+The idea behind this experience is that learning to communicate and work with horses would be an exercise in mindfulness and self-discovery.

-Wanting to challenge myself and overcome my fear of horses, I had attempted to take an Equine Experience class in Tucson several years ago but wasn’t able to secure a spot since the sessions are very popular.
+Wanting to challenge myself and overcome my fear of horses, I had attempted to take an Equine Experience class in Tucson several years ago.
+Unfortunately, I wasn’t able to secure a spot since the sessions are very popular.
 (I signed up for ziplining instead, which was just as intimidating to me and ultimately amazing).

-Apprehensive but still curious, I jumped at the opportunity to visit Miraval Berkshires on an overcast but warm autumn morning to take part in the “Journey to Self” horse experience.
+Apprehensive but still curious, I jumped at the opportunity to visit Miraval Berkshires for their “Journey to Self” horse experience.

 After leading me, my pilates instructor Martina Sprague and another guest to the stables, horse facilitator Jen Leahey explained that we would be embarking on a symbolic “hero’s journey” by leading a horse through a spiral labyrinth obstacle course.